mihirchronicles/mihirchronicles.github.io/content/bookshelf/thinking-in-systems.md

     - A system is composed of stocks (quantities measured at a specific moment in time) and flows (change over time).
     - A complex system is more than just the sum of its parts.
     - Feedback loops are where changes in stock affects the flow in/out of the same stock.
 There can be “balancing” feedback loops that have a regulatory, stabilizing behavior, and “re-enforcing” feedback loops that snowballs into an avalanche in the direction of change (positive or negative).
 - Why do systems work so well?
-Resilience, self-organization, and hierarchy are three of the reasons dynamic systems can work so well.
+Because of the following characteristics:
+    - Resilience: is a major determining factor in a system’s ability to adapt to changing conditions because it is a system’s elasticity, or how well it recovers from a transition.
+The resilience of any given system is a product of its structure as well as its feedbacks.
+    - Self-organization: some can also self-organize.
+That means they can learn, diversify, evolve and build on their own structure.
+    - Hierarchy: reduce the level of information any given part of the system has to handle.
+For example, since liver cells know how to decompose toxins, lung cells don’t need to.
 - Systems often have the property of self-organization—the ability to structure themselves, to create new structure, to learn, diversify, and complexity.
 Even complex forms of self-organization may arise from relatively simple organizing rules—or may not.
 - Systems thinkers see the world as a collection of stocks along with the mechanisms for regulating the levels in the stocks by manipulating flows.
 - Stop looking for who’s to blame; instead you’ll start asking, “What’s the system?”
 The concept of feedback opens up the idea that a system can cause its own behavior.